Skip to content

 South Carolina Food Access Map

 In 2020 the College of Behavioral, Social and Health Sciences’ Land Grant Local program created a Food Access Map as part of its efforts to aid Upstate residents in ten counties facing food insecurity during the COVID-19 pandemic.
 The map included information on organizations and the type of assistance they provide as well as operating hours and availability.
 The Land-Grant Local team worked with the United Way of Pickens County, the nonprofit organization Ten at the Top, and Clemson’s Joseph F. Sullivan Center interdisciplinary health center on the project, to provide information on different food resources across the Upstate.
-Now, in 2022, the map has been updated to include partners and agencies across all the 46 counties in South Carolina through a grant with the South Carolina Department of Health and Environmental Control (SCDHEC) Office of Environmental Affairs.
-Clemson Students have worked to verify and update information on over 882 food pantries and food resources, as well as locations and contact information for Department of Social Services, SCDHEC Offices, and United Way locations for all 46 counties.
+In 2022, the map has been updated to include partners and agencies across all the 46 counties in South Carolina through a grant with the South Carolina Department of Health and Environmental Control (SCDHEC) Office of Environmental Affairs.
+Clemson Students have worked to verify and update information on over 882 food pantries and food resources, as well as locations and contact information for Department of Social Services, SC Department of Public Health Offices, and United Way locations for all 46 counties.
+In 2023 further updates have been made that include sites for Clemson Rural Health clinics and mobile outreach, Department of Social Services, and other resources including summer meal programs, farmers’ markets, Fresh Produce for eligible seniors.

 • Clemson Rural Health